modmypi/Programmable-Xmas-Tree/README.md

 This script simply turns each led on then off in sequence.

+### christmastree.py

+The GPIO Zero based class which can be used for building your own LED operations.

+### random_leds.py

+This script will randomly blink all LEDs on the board.

 ## Download and Run

 To download the sample code simply run the following command: